acifani/soccer-go/README.md

 **soccer-go** is a node command line application to gather soccer stats and results.
 Heavily inspired by [nba-go](https://github.com/xxhomey19/nba-go).

-The app is still in its early stages of development, so do expect bugs and errors.
-All contributions are very welcome!

 ## Install

 Requirements: